 Before executing your marketing plan, define success.
 Identifying KPIs upfront allows you to measure how different tactics and channels perform against objectives.
 Think about KPIs on a deeper level than how many connections you made.
 Consider the value of those connections.
 Five one-on-one conversations with your ideal prospects are much more valuable than a lead list with 1,000 contacts.

 Factor in how frequently you’ll track and review your KPIs to your marketing plan.
 Regularly reviewing KPIs enables you to quickly pivot from investing in one channel to another if you find it does not have the impact you anticipated.
 This review process can save the organization from wasting ineffective marketing dollars.
+At Authentic Brand, we rely on our Marketing Traction™ methodology to provide a regular cadence of meetings that keep teams aligned and accountable in reviewing results and allocating resources.

 EOS marketing strategy pitfalls